circleguard/circlecore/source/investigating-replays.rst

 .. note::

     Due to a `redirection bug <https://github.com/ppy/osu-web/issues/2867>`_
-    on the website, you may need to log in and refresh the page before being able to access the api page.
+    on the website, you may need to log in and wait 30 seconds before being able to access the api page through the above link.

 After that, circleguard instantion is easy: